 Represented a large national insurance company as a plaintiff in connection with allegations of insurance fraud and the submission of false claims.

 Successfully represented an officer of a Fortune 500 company in a securities action and parallel investigation by the United States Department of Justice and Securities and Exchange Commission, convincing the government not to seek an indictment.

 Represented a Fortune 100 company in a successful appeal of a civil RICO case before the Sixth Circuit en banc panel.

 Represented a major financial institution in connection with a shareholder derivative claim and putative class action matter.

-Represented an individual charged with involuntary manslaughter arising out of a trucking accident, securing a not guilty verdict on behalf of the client.
+Represented an individual charged with involuntary manslaughter arising out of a trucking accident, securing a not guilty verdict at trial.